Chronic Fatigue Syndrome:

 Technologies for functional pathology and wellness in medical settings

-Natural medicine can make you feel better overall and address any underlying issues you might not be aware of.
-Your integrated medicine specialist will frequently be able to identify any "gut" issues that may be causing your CFS, such as food intolerances or "leaky gut," as well as potential viruses, problems with how your adrenal glands are functioning, or other toxicity-related issues.
-The best strategy for achieving a positive and long-lasting outcome is to treat additional medical conditions concurrently.
+Integrative Functional Medicine can make you feel better overall and address any underlying root causes that you might not be aware of.
+Dr. Christine Dao frequently is able to identify any "gut" issues that may be at the root of your CFS/ME condition, such as food intolerances or "leaky gut," as well as potential viruses, dysfunctions with how your adrenal glands are working, test for genetic methylation changes, dive into the extensive science of Liver function and detoxification and other toxicity-related issues.

-Many are unaware that conventional treatment plans for CFS can have immediate or long-term negative effects, and they can even worsen your symptoms.
+Many are unaware that conventional treatment plans for CFS/ME can have immediate or long-term negative effects, and they can even worsen your symptoms.
 Some of the medications included in conventional treatments include:

 Antidepressants